This tutorial covers:

 decorator in the test file.
 You can also verify this by running it in the terminal.

 Excellent!
-All your tests were executed successfully.
+All our tests were executed successfully.

 Conclusion

-In this tutorial, you have set up tests with Pytest, executed them, learned to group tests using Pytest markers.
+In this tutorial, you have set up tests with Pytest, executed them, and learned to group tests using Pytest markers.
 You learned how to use Pytest command line arguments to execute tests and how to use the test_client()

 method to make HTTP

-requests.
-You know how to use the received responses in your tests.
 I hope you enjoyed this tutorial.
 If you did, share what you learned with your team.
 Nothing solidifies learning like teaching someone else.
 Until the next one, enjoy your coding projects!